 Mithridates survived for 17 days, covered in milk, honey, and his own feces, before dying from a combination of dehydration, starvation, and septic shock.

 Mithridates was a Persian of high rank, and son-in-law of the king Darius III, who was slain by Alexander the Great with his own hand, at the Battle of the Granicus in 334 BC, when he plunged his lance through Mithridates' face. ...more on Wikipedia

 Hypatia of Alexandria was a Greek mathematician, astronomer, and philosopher, and the head of the Neoplatonic school at Alexandria.
-In her time, she was widely respected, and was later elevated as a feminist icon.
+In her time, she was widely respected and was later elevated as a feminist progenitor.
 Unfortunately, Hypatia lived at a time when the Roman governor Orestes was feuding with the Christian bishop Cyril of Alexandria.

 Rumors spread that Hypatia was encouraging Orestes in his persecution of the city's Christians and Jews.
-An angry mob of Christians kidnapped her and carried her off to a church, where they stripped off her clothes and tore off her flesh with sharp sea shells, potsherds, and roof tiles.
+An angry mob of Christians kidnapped her and carried her off to a church, where they stripped off her clothes and tore off her flesh with sharp oyster shells and beat her with tiles.

-(An alternate account of her death by the Christian John of Nikiû admits that a mob of Christians kidnapped Hypatia, tore off her clothes, and dragged her to death, but shows considerably less sympathy for the "pagan woman who had beguiled the people of the city and the prefect through her enchantments.")
+(An alternate account of her death by the Christian John of Nikiû admits that a mob of Christians kidnapped Hypatia, tore off her clothes, and dragged her to death, but shows considerably less sympathy for the "pagan woman who had beguiled the people of the city and the perfect through her enchantments.")

 Hypatia was a Greek mathematician, astronomer, and philosopher in Egypt, then a part of the Byzantine Empire.
-She was the head of the Neoplatonic school at Alexandria, where she taught philosophy and astronomy.
-According to contemporary sources, Hypatia was murdered by a Christian mob after being ...more
+She was the head of the Neoplatonic school at Alexandria, where she taught philosophy and astronomy. ...more on Wikipedia

 Age: Dec. at 65 (350-415)